How will your personal finance change in FY 2021-22?

 Rolling out of the vaccine injected hope, but the second wave is making things look uncertain again.

-WHAT WILL CHANGE FOR YOUR PERSONAL FINANCE IN NEXT FINANCIAL YEAR 2021-22?
+WHAT WILL CHANGE FOR PERSONAL FINANCE IN NEXT FINANCIAL YEAR 2021-22?

 1. Stamp Duty in Maharashtra